Mxolisi-Tshezi/website-infrastructure-terraform/README.md

 # Website Infrastructure - Terraform Project

 ## Overview
-This repository contains the Terraform configuration files required to deploy and manage the infrastructure for a website.
+This repository contains the Terraform configuration files which has code required to deploy and manage the infrastructure for a website.
 The infrastructure is modular and includes components for:

 - **ACM (AWS Certificate Manager)**: For managing SSL/TLS certificates.
 - **CloudFront**: For content delivery.